 - Set up a business bank account.
-If you’re struggling to pick a provider, check out our article for a round-up of some of the best business bank accounts for 2016.
+If you’re struggling to pick a provider, check out our article for a round-up of some of the best business bank accounts.

 - Establish a process for recording your profits and evidence of your business expenses.
 This will make it much easier when it comes to completing your HMRC tax return.

 - If you’ll be working from home, check your tenancy agreement or mortgage agreement to make sure you’re not contravening any terms.
 You may need to notify your landlord or mortgage lender.

 - Sort out your insurance.
 Professional indemnity insurance and public liability insurance are the main types of business insurance to consider, but there are plenty of other covers too, and if you’ll be employing anyone, you’re usually legally obliged to have employers’ liability insurance.
 Take a look at our self-employed insurance page for more details.

 - Think about your pension.
 Since you won’t be paying into a workplace pension any more, it may be a good idea to set up a private pension so that you’re still putting money aside for retirement.
 Although you won’t benefit from employer contributions, you’ll still get government contributions into your pensions in the form of tax relief.

 Paying tax when self-employed: how much will I pay?